Fetch Content

 The HEAD-Request

 The HEAD request only asks for the HTTP header with an empty body to save bandwidth and server resources.
-The server should send an HTTP “Last-Modified:” and a “Content-Length:” header.
+The server should send an HTTP "Etag", “Last-Modified:” and a “Content-Length:” in his header.
 Due to this information, the player can decide to send a GET-Request to get a new SMIL index or not.